Healthy Foods Mean Healthier Pets:

 You know proper nutrition plays an important role in your overall health, and the same goes for your pet.
 Understanding the complexities of nutrition goes well beyond merely reading a list of ingredients- your veterinarian is your best source for nutrition recommendations.
 Too little or too much of certain nutrients can be detrimental to a pet’s health, and the ideal amount varies, depending on life stage, activity level and health condition.

 Just like people, every animal has special nutritional needs, and one size doesn’t fit all.
 For example, foods made especially to meet the requirements of a growing puppy aren’t appropriate for an older dog whose heart is stressed from age.

 Our veterinarians are here to help you select the best food for your pet’s age, breed, and lifestyle.
 We are always available if you have any questions about your pet’s food, and here are four tips to help you select the right nutrition for your pet:

 1. Remember, More isn’t Always Better

 Remember more nutrients aren’t always better in pet nutrition — many nutrients are actually toxic in excessive amounts!
-Every dog and cat has unique nutritional needs based on age, health and activity level.
+Every dog and cat have unique nutritional needs based on age, health and activity level.

 2. Know the Six Nutrient Groups

-As in human nutrition, a body needs nutrients — from ingredients — like protein, fat and fiber to function.
+As in human nutrition, a body needs nutrients — from ingredients — like protein, fat, and fiber to function.
 Ingredients are simply vehicles that deliver this mixture of nutrients to the body.
-When choosing the ingredients for pet food, keep a eye on the total nutrient balance of ingredients.
+When choosing the ingredients for pet food, keep an eye on the total nutrient balance of ingredients.
 Here are the six nutrient groups for your reference: